rhydlewis/rhydlewis.net/_posts/2024-05-01-search-omnifocus-update.markdown

 - workflow
 ---

-I pushed a new version — let's say 1.0.13 — of the Search OmniFocus workflow for Alfred today.
+I pushed a new version — let's say 1.0.13 — of the [Search OmniFocus workflow}(https://github.com/rhydlewis/alfred-search-omnifocus) for Alfred today.
 Couple of minor updates, namely:

 * updated all related packages to the latest versions (hopefully this means a banishment for the node vs better-sqllite-3 compatabilty issues)
 * replaced OmniFocus icons with alternatives from the Font Awesome library